5KRC1/JavaScript-Shopping-Cart-Tutorial-By-Telmo-Sampaio-6th-Part/README.md

 ### EXPLANATION

 In functions you can see I am firstly geting the data already stored there, then modifying the data and lastly storing the new data instead of the old.
+And you must make sure to also refresh the page to display the new data afterwards with "location.reload()".